wp-plugins/adsense-inserter/readme.txt

 *  Place an Adsense ad with a simple shortcode [adsense_inserter id="%postId%"]
 *  Put Adsense ads on any post or page.

+Things to consider when using Adsense Inserter for your adsense ads

+Be sure to follow Google's policy rules for adsense.

 ###Quick Start Guide

 * [Adsense Inserter quick start guide at thinklandingpages.com] (http://www.thinklandingpages.com/adsense-inserter-quick-start-guide/)